 - Mondays and Thursdays will be meeting days for administrative purposes.
 Tuesdays and Wednesdays will be meeting days for faculty purposes.
 Friday meetings will alternate by quarter with the Quarters 1 and 3 (excluding the 1st and 3rd Fridays) for faculty and Quarters 2 and 4 (excluding the 2nd and 4th Fridays) for administration. - 2.
-The time between 7:25 and 7:55 each Monday/Thursday and alternate Friday schedule will be used for administrative purposes including, but not limited to, faculty meetings, professional development, team/department meetings, curriculum work, clubs, Shared Decision Making Meetings (building team), and other relevant topics.

-The time between 7:25 and 7:55 each Tuesday/Wednesday and alternate Friday schedule will be used for faculty purposes including, but not limited to, personal planning, meetings with consultant/Title teachers, common planning or department discussions, grading, clubs, updating web pages, and other relevant topics.

-3. Extended Day Program, and other approved activities, will be on Monday, Tuesday, Wednesday, and Thursday starting at 2:45 p.m. and ending at 4:45 p.m.
+The time between 7:25 and 7:55 each Monday/Thursday and alternate Friday schedule will be used for administrative purposes including, but not limited to, faculty meetings, professional development, team/department meetings, curriculum work, clubs, planning team, and other relevant topics.
+The time between 7:25 and 7:55 each Tuesday/Wednesday and alternate Friday schedule will be used for faculty purposes including, but not limited to, personal planning, meetings with consultant/Title teachers, common planning or department discussions, grading, clubs, updating web pages, and other relevant topics. - 3.
+Extended Day Program, and other approved activities, will be on Monday, Tuesday, Wednesday, and Thursday starting at 2:51 p.m. and ending at 4:10 pm or 4:15 pm.